-During 2006-07, total full-time equivalent students increased approximately 2.89%.
+During 2007-08, total full-time equivalent students increased approximately 6.2%.
 Credit FTES, Non-Credit FTES along with other workload measures, are the basis for the District's state apportionment.
-Workload measures directly related to credit/non-credit FTES account for over \$26 million state general apportionment.
+Unfortunately only about 33% of the growth was funded.
+Workload measures directly related to credit/non-credit FTES account for over \$26 million in state general apportionment.